rabyyuson/conversions/README.md

 It provides a system to input questions and student responses for grading.
 The application supports conversions between temperatures (Kelvin, Celsius, Fahrenheit, Rankine) and volumes (Cubic Feet, Cubic Inches, Cups, Gallons, Liters, Tablespoons).

+## Demo

+You can experience a live demonstration of this application at the following URL: https://conversions-alpha.vercel.app/

 ## How the Application Addresses User Needs

 - **Teacher's Input Flexibility**: The application allows teachers to input diverse conversion scenarios, accommodating different numerical values and units of measure.